Local leaders to attend Inauguration in-person and virtually

 WICHITA, Kan.
-(KSNW)- Some local leaders are already making their way to the nation’s capitol for Inauguration Day for President-Elect Joe Biden, while others plan to watch virtually.
+(KSNW) – Some local leaders are already making their way to the nation’s capital for Inauguration Day for President-elect Joe Biden, while others plan to watch virtually.

 Senator Roger Marshall said he and his wife will be attending in-person.